 What Are The Signs That Suggest An Epiphone Les Paul Is Fake?

-While the accuracy of counterfeit Epiphone Les Paul guitars is rapidly improving, there are some surefire signs that the instrument you’re looking at isn’t genuine.
+While the accuracy of counterfeit Epiphone Les Paul guitars is rapidly improving, there are some surefire signs that the instrument you’re looking at isn’t genuine, whether it be a Studio, Standard or Custom.
 Fortunately, these signs are common amongst fakes, making them fairly easy to spot once you’re aware.

 Tailpiece Bolt Heads